vszakats/hb/README.md

      Used with gcc compiler family to specify compiler/linker tool name suffix &ndash; usually version number.

+   - `HB_BUILD_POSTRUN_HOST=[<l>]`

+     Run space separated `<l>` list of commands after successfully finishing a build.
+Commands will be run in the host binary directory.

    - `HB_BUILD_POSTRUN=[<l>]`

-     Run space separated `<l>` list of Harbour commands after successfully finishing a non-cross build.
-Commands will be run in the target binary directory.
+     Run space separated `<l>` list of commands after successfully finishing a build.
+Commands will be run in the target binary directory if possible to run on the host platform.

 ## Cross-builds